janelia-flyem/gala/README.md

  [ 0.39504714  0.2341758 ]]
 ```

+Each row is an evaluation, with the first number representing the
+undersegmentation error or false merges, and the second representing the
+oversegmentation error or false splits, both measured in bits.

 (Results may vary since there is some randomness involved in training a random
 forest, and the datasets are small.)

+### Threshold-dependent evaluation

 An ultrametric contour map (UCM) can be thresholded to provide the segmentation
 at any threshold of agglomeration.
 (It may, however, result in a split when a